 Basically, there’s a pin that gets worn out prematurely.
-The issue is that the phaser duty cycle in the PCM calibration was causing premature ware of the phaser locking pin.
-On cold-start the phaser would be at base timing with the locking pin engaged.
+The issue is that the phaser duty cycle in the PCM calibration was causing premature wear of the phaser locking pin.
+On cold-start, the phaser would be at base timing with the locking pin engaged.
 Oil pressure regulated by the VCT solenoid unseats the locking pin and allows the phaser to adjust timing.
 If the locking pin is worn the phaser will rattle until oil pressure fills the oil cavities.

 Option #3 – The DIY Fix

 By carrying out the above DIY process, you are simply masking the issue by allowing or forcing the engine to build oil pressure before it starts.
 This eliminates the rattle noise, temporarily.

 As mentioned previously, Ford is aware of the problem and released a TSB to rectify all vehicles under warranty.